GuanajaHills/ethereum-contracts/README.md

 ## Security disclosure contact

-We use [OpenZeppelin Contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) as a basis, which is the community-vetted standard for smart contract development and are regularly audited.
+We use [OpenZeppelin Contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) as a basis, which is the community-vetted standard for smart contract development and is regularly audited.

 Please report any security issues you find to security@guanajahills.com.